devinrbopp/job-hunting-journal-api/README.md

-# PROJECT NAME
+# Job Hunter
-PROJECT NAME is an app designed to help recent tech grads organize their job search process.
+Job Hunter is an app designed to help recent tech grads organize their job search process.
 The app will have a page for the users profile, job listings, saved jobs, and details/task list.

 The profile page  includes the five most urgent deadlines coming up, a short description of the user, tech stacks they know, and location, as well as their last saved job.

 The job listings and saved jobs page will have listings of jobs that display the job position, location, and other relevant info.
 A user can click on a saved job to bring them to the details/task list page.

 The details/task list page will display extra details about the job.
 There will also be a general notes entry field for the user to write anything they need to remember about the job, such as interview prep notes or their opinions on the company.
 There is also a dropdown box that allows the user to choose from a list of tasks to display.
 These new fields will have a date input as well as a checkbox for better organization.

+A huge portion of this program was mob programmed.
+We decided that this was the best approach due most of our pages depending on aspects of another page to work.
+We pair programmed the components of our app that were more independent, such as the forms.
+We decided to start with pair programming the profile and jobs page first, as those two pages had the least overlapping needs.
+After those two pages were complete we pair programmed parts of Jobs.js and Tasks.js.
+Once the independent parts were complete, we mob programmed the rest of the app so that all of us would know exactly what's going on and could see how all the inner parts connected.

 ## Tech Stack
 This app was created with the MERN stack.
 MERN stands for MongoDB, Express, React, and Node.